This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How to use white vinegar remedy

-- Mix a tablespoon of white vinegar with a tablespoon of baking soda in one gallon of water
+• Mix a tablespoon of white vinegar and baking soda in one gallon of water.

 Make sure you remove as many infected leaves as possible before you start spraying the mixture.
 Apply it weekly and after rain.
 However, when applying this mixture, ensure temperatures are below 80 degrees Fahrenheit.